mono/sysdrawing-coregraphics/README.md

 to integrate into the native platform, the API is identical to what developers are used to.

-This works with both iOS and OSX, using Xamarin.Mac Unfied and Xamarin.iOS Unified.
+This works with both iOS and OSX, using Xamarin.Mac Unified and Xamarin.iOS Unified.

 The Makefile assumes you have a copy of mono checked out side by side.